This post may contain affiliate links. Please read my disclosure.

-Vegan gluten free banana muffins are a healthy breakfast or snack option for your family.
-These banana muffins are sweetened with coconut sugar, and are made with almond and tapioca flours.
-They are moist, fluffy and taste just like banana bread.
+Vegan gluten-free banana muffins are a healthy breakfast or snack option for your family.
+These banana muffins are sweetened with coconut sugar and are made with almond and tapioca flour.
+They are moist, fluffy, and taste just like banana bread.
 You can add these to your arsenal of healthy breakfast options alongside Maple Vanilla Granola.

 Speechless.
-I couldn’t believe it.
-My banana muffins passed the test of my little epuicureans.
+I couldn't believe it.
+My banana muffins passed the test of my little epicureans.
 I may have done a cartwheel to celebrate.

-Vegan gluten free banana muffins are made with ingredients you likely already have on hand if you’re a gluten free baker.
+Vegan gluten-free banana muffins are made with ingredients you likely already have on hand if you're a gluten-free baker.
 If not, the ingredients are easy to acquire.
 Tapioca starch (also called tapioca flour) and almond or sunflower seed flour make the base of the recipe.
-For more information on tapioca starch check out this post.
-The flours are whisked with baking powder, baking soda and salt.
+For more information on tapioca starch, check out how to make gluten-free pizza crust.
+The flours are whisked with baking powder, baking soda, and salt.